 Who We Are:

-We are a creative professional non-smoking couple in our mid thirties who are tired of the rat race, so we are taking some time to travel Latin America and the world slowly through housesitting.
+We are a creative professional non-smoking couple in our mid to late thirties who are tired of the rat race, so we have taken time to travel the world slowly through housesitting over the last years.
 We are highly adaptable, friendly, and responsible.
 We're big animal lovers, so we are more than happy to care for pets during housesits!

 Why We Love Housesitting: